ChargeTech Lab - USB-C Charger ReviewsChargeTechLab

 You don't need to spend $60 to get a reliable USB-C fast charger.
 For phones, earbuds, tablets, and small laptops like the MacBook Air, there are solid options under $30 — including a few with GaN technology that was exclusive to premium chargers just two years ago.
 But there are real limits at this price point, and this guide is honest about them.

 Quick answer: The Anker Nano II 65W (~$28) is the best overall pick — it's genuinely compact, uses GaN, and charges a MacBook Air at full speed.
-For a two-port option under $20, the Baseus 40W Dual USB-C covers phones and small tablets simultaneously.
+If you want a USB-C + USB-A two-port option under $20, the Anker 521 (33W) covers phones and legacy accessories.
 If you have a MacBook Pro or any performance laptop, you need a 100W charger — nothing under $30 will do it properly.

 What to expect at this price